systemd/mkosi/mkosi/resources/mkosi.md

   with `setpriv` to run commands as the user that invoked mkosi (e.g.
   `setpriv --reuid=$MKOSI_UID --regid=$MKOSI_GID --clear-groups <command>`)

+* `$MKOSI_CONFIG` is a file containing a json summary of the settings of the current image.
+This file can be parsed inside scripts to gain access to all settings for the current image.

 Consult this table for which script receives which environment variables:

 | Variable            | `mkosi.sync` | `mkosi.prepare` | `mkosi.build` | `mkosi.postinst` | `mkosi.finalize` |